 It takes longer to smoke meat than it does to grill meat.
 Beef brisket, for example, may require five or more hours of smoking.
-As a result, you need to ensure your smoking chunks aren’t burning too quickly.
-If your smoking chunks burn to ash in just 20 or 30 minutes, it will expose your meat to short bursts of thick smoke negatively affects the flavor and tenderness of your meat.
+We’ve even spent 12 hours smoking a single pork butt.
+As a result, you need to ensure your smoking chunks do not burn too quickly.
+If your smoking chunks quickly burn to ash , they will not be able to provide much flavor to your meat because there will be no smoke for the meat to absorb.
 Thankfully, however, there are several ways to prevent smoking chunks from burning too quickly.

 Place Smoking Chunks Next to Charcoal

 One practical way to extend the life of your chunks is to not place them directly over burning the charcoal.
 Instead, place your smoking chunks next to the charcoal.
 Charcoal burns very hot, so as soon as you place the chunks on the burning charcoal they will start to burn.

 That being said, you do want some of your wood to start burning right away.
 The smoke flavor starts getting absorbed into your cook very early in the process.
 If you want to provide smoke throughout the whole process, then you can simply place one chunk over the flames and another one or two away from the flame.
 As the charcoal around the grill slowly ignites, your cooking chunks will ignite throughout the cook and provide smoke for a longer amount of time.

 You can also use a smoker box to prevent your smoking chunks from burning too quickly.
 A smoker box is a rectangular-shaped metal container that’s used to store smoking chunks.
 They typically have a lid that you can open and close.
 To use a smoker box, open the lid, fill it to the top with smoking chunks and close the lid.
 You can then place the wood-filled smoker box next to the charcoal inside your smoker.